HelloWorldCoder207/GameCenter/Phase2/TEAM.md

     - Green Grotto sucks, don't go.
     - Thanks to all my teammates, they are the best!
     - Thanks to all professors and TAs for providing us the best support!
-    - Thanks in advance for giving us a wonderful mark, hopefully an A+!